auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

 end
 {% endhighlight %}

-Then, you can also iterate over the JSON response to create new objects.
+You can also iterate over the JSON response to create new objects.
 Here, User `has_many ga_accounts`, ga_accounts `has_many ga_properties`, and ga_properties `has_many ga_views`.
-So, the complete user profile can be built this way once the user signs up:
+So, a complete user profile can be built this way once the user signs up:

 {% highlight ruby %}
 # app/models/user.rb